vtsykun/packeton/docs/oauth2/github-oauth.md

 [![Groups](../img/github-oauth2.png)](../img/github-oauth2.png)

-Use obtained `clinent_id`, `client_secret` to create configuration in yaml.
+Use obtained `client_id`, `client_secret` to create configuration in yaml.
 For docker installation you may use `config.yaml` file in docker volume.

 ```yaml
 packeton: